 After shaping your nails, the nail technician will apply a cuticle softener and push your cuticles down.
 Many doctors do not recommend to have your cuticles trimmed since it could lead to infections and irritation, but a lot of people prefer it because it makes nails appear longer.
 Regularly cutting your cuticles can lead to jagged edges when they grow back in, so feel free to ask your manicurist to skip this step if you'd like.

 Soaking and Massaging

-Once you're done with the cuticle phase, you're ready for the soaking phase.
+If cuticle softener/remover wasn't used, then you may be asked to soak your hands in a small bowl of water to soften the cuticles.
 Your technician will work on one hand while you soak the other.
 Often, the warm water is treated with a scented oil.